zcaspall/stability-scene-creator/README.md

 -- Write code that takes user input and sends information to stability [DONE] -- Receive and display the image from Stability [DONE]
 ```
-# References:
+## References:
 - Croitoru, F.-A., Hondru, V., Ionescu, R. T., & Shah, M. (2023).
 Diffusion models in vision: A survey.
 IEEE Transactions on Pattern Analysis and Machine Intelligence, 45(9), 10850–10869. https://doi.org/10.1109/tpami.2023.3261988
 - Stability Ai - Developer Platform. (n.d.). https://platform.stability.ai/docs/getting-started
 - eV, L. (n.d.).
 Laion/Laion-high-resolution · datasets at hugging face. laion/laion-high-resolution · Datasets at Hugging Face. https://huggingface.co/datasets/laion/laion-high-resolution
 - Purohit.
 Exploring the versatility of react canvas draw.
 A Comprehensive Guide to React Canvas Draw: All You Need to Know. (n.d.). https://www.dhiwise.com/post/designing-stunning-artwork-with-react-canvas-draw
+- Radford, A., Kim, J. W., Hallacy, C., Ramesh, A., Goh, G., Agarwal, S., Sastry, G., Askell, A., Mishkin, P., Clark, J., Krueger, G., &amp; Sutskever, I. (2021, February 26).
+Learning transferable visual models from Natural Language Supervision. arXiv.org. https://arxiv.org/abs/2103.00020
 <br>
+## Overview
+AI art is often ridiculed as a replacement for art and that is in part because of how it has been used since it's discovery.
+AI art has been used as a quick way to make beautiful art, the problem is this is solving a problem that doesn't exist.
+We already have artists and we have artists that can make art that looks better than the generated art from AI models.
+For this project we wanted to explore the application of generative art in applications that extend human creativity rather than replace it.
+Our goal was to create a web application that could take a quick drawing and turn it into a detailed scene.
+The stable diffusion model allows for image-to-image synthesis as well as multi-prompt image generation, so we decided to use that model for this project.
+Stability AI also provides a great REST api for their stable diffusion model, making it an easier development experience to get a prototype of this application up and running.
 ## Stable Diffusion
 Stable diffusion is an open source latent diffusion model developed by Stability AI.
 The model gets it name from the concept of using text encoding to "stabilize" latent diffusion models, allowing the user to guide the model with prompts and even images.
 A big part of what makes the stable diffusion model unique to other generative models is actually the dataset that it was trained on.
 Stable diffusion was trained on the LAION5B dataset, an open source dataset created by the nonprofit organization LAION.
 This dataset consists of 5 billion image-text pairs scraped from across the internet.
 This dataset is what allows stable diffusion to guide it's latent diffusion model towards a wide range of images and subjects.